 DEWALT 8-Volt MAX Lithium-Ion 1/4 in.
 Hex Cordless Gyroscopic Screwdriver Shop at Walmart

 Is Maneuverability Of Your Cordless Screwdrivers Necessary?

 Yes, it helps to have manoeuvrability in your cordless screwdriver.
 Climbing a ladder is tough enough.
-What if you are task to drive screws onto your ceiling?
-Working in these awkward places, how you wish you had a light and compact screwdriver with a variable shaped with a pistol grip.
+What if you are tasked to drive screws onto your ceiling?
+Working in these awkward places, how you wish you had a light and compact screwdriver with a variable shape with a pistol grip.

 For best manoeuvrability, like an adjustable handle, the best options are:

 - Cordless Screwdriver, 6Nm TECCPO Electric Screwdriver, 4V 2000mAh Li-ion, with 45 Free Accessories, 9+1 Torque Gears, Adjustable 2 Position Handle with LED

 Since you are looking for a cordless screwdriver, your tool will be operated by a battery.
 Preferably select one that uses a Lithium-ion battery.
 A lithium-ion battery is known for its longer life and they do not discharge itself when left not in use.

 Recharge time for the battery is also very important if you have lots of tasks to be completed.
 Having a spare battery is the norm to prevent any deadlock in your work.
 You can’t be idly around waiting for your battery to be charged, are you?
 Another thing, is your cordless screwdriver’s battery removable?
 If it is not removable, you will have to charge the battery along with the screwdriver.
 Having an additional spare battery would then make no sense.

 The bigger cordless screwdriver it is, the larger battery it has.
 A larger battery would have a more powerful motor and screwdriver.
 At least a larger battery would last longer than a smaller battery.